whiteblue3/apoweroftrance-radio-system/musicdaemon/README.md

         ]
     }

-data format of setlist command is same of queue command, but it can be array.
+data format is array of queue format